 Besides these KAB domains, an equally important aspect that should be considered is the acceptability of the programme.
 Reassuringly, in addition to being highly regarded by the target beneficiaries, the programme has also received enthusiastic support from the HA management levels, health administrators, the SWD, as well as various partnering NGOs and academic institutions.
-Altogether, the programme has also built and consolidated a territory-wide collaborative network with different sectors of the society.
+Altogether, the programme has successfully established its popularity and reputation in the community, and has also built and consolidated a territory-wide collaborative network with different sectors of the society.